-We have audited the Organization's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Lutheran Social Services of Nevada's major federal programs for the year ended June 30, 2020.

-Lutheran Social Services of Nevada's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Lutheran Social Services of Nevada's (Organization) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Organization's major federal programs for the year ended June 30, 2021.
+The Organization's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.